Dungeon Vault Magazine – Pitch Guidelines and Information

 Thanks for considering pitching articles for Dungeon Vault Magazine.
 Before you pitch, here are some things you should know:

 - You retain all rights to your article/content.
 By submitting your article to Dungeon Vault Magazine, you grant us non-exclusive commercial use of the content for use in a single issue of the magazine and for marketing purposes of the magazine.
+The product is distributed through DrivethruRPG, Patreon, and other smaller storefronts.
 You retain control and property of your content and are free to use it in any way you see fit.

 - You’ll receive the issue of Dungeon Vault Magazine you worked on for free.
 In addition, we may also send you copies of other issues for you to review, showcase, or just enjoy.
 You are not obligated to provide feedback on any other issue you have not worked on.